 Meet the Baton Rouge Children’s Advocacy Center Staff

-Toni, a native of Baton Rouge, has been a child and family psychotherapist for 24 years in Baton Rouge, Louisiana.
-Toni is a 25 year career professional with diverse skills and experience.
-She started out as a child and family psychotherapist with expertise in the areas of trauma and resiliency.
-She developed and executed several therapeutic curricula for children impacted by trauma and disaster.
-In the academic arena she served as Adjunct Faculty at L.S.U. and published several articles on her work with children in disaster situations.
-She has initiated and developed several programs including the mental health program for the Baton Rouge Children’s Health Project, Neighbors Keepers and the Capital Area Alliance for the Homeless One-Stop Service Center.
-She also serves with the Center for Mind-Body Medicine, D.C. as a member of the U.S. Faculty and Global Trauma Relief Team in Haiti, Israel and the Gaza territories.
-In this capacity she has developed programs and trained other healthcare professionals in trauma recovery, with an emphasis on programs for youth.
-Her local work in Louisiana includes bringing wellness programs to disadvantaged populations, including the homeless in Baton Rouge and children in school-based settings impacted by poverty and violence and working with Coastal residents in the aftermath of Hurricanes Katrina, Rita, Gustav, Isaac and the Horizon BP Oil Spill.
-About seven months ago, she began working with the Children’s Advocacy Center to help the agency enhance its offerings to children impacted by trauma and violence.
-She is also a wife and mother of four.
+Toni currently serves as the Executive Director of the Baton Rouge Children’s Advocacy Center.
+A native of Baton Rouge, she has been a child and family psychotherapist for 28 years in the area of trauma and resiliency.
+Her work in developing and executing several therapeutic curricula for children impacted by trauma and disaster has been published in professional journals.
+She serves as needed with the Center for Mind-Body Medicine, D.C. as a member of the U.S. Faculty and Global Trauma Relief Team in Haiti, Israel and the Gaza territories.
+In this capacity, she has developed programs and trained other healthcare professionals in trauma recovery, with an emphasis on programs for youth and secondary stress in their caregivers and providers.
+Locally, her local work in Louisiana has included bringing wellness programs to disadvantaged populations, including the street homeless in Baton Rouge, children in urban school-based settings, and working with Coastal residents in the aftermath of Hurricanes Katrina, Rita, Gustav, Isaac and the Horizon BP Oil Spill.
+She has also served as Adjunct Faculty at the LSU School of Social Work.
+Toni is a wife and mother of four teenagers.

-Jasper is new to our team but has a significant background in Children’s Advocacy and in social services, focusing on the well being of children and families.
-Jasper is an Alumna of Southeastern Louisiana University where she received her bachelors in Social Work.
+Jasper works as the Family Advocate for the Baton Rouge Children’s Advocacy Center, but also serves as a Co-facilitator Therapist, Forensically Trained Child Interviewer, and Multi-Disciplinary team Coordinator.
+She is a team member that has a significant background in Child Advocacy and Social Services, focusing on the well-being of children and families.
+Jasper is an Alumna of Southeastern Louisiana University where she received her bachelor’s degree in Social Work.
 She is also an Alumna of Southern University of New Orleans where she received her Masters of Social Work, while concentrating on children, youth, and families.
-She is a two year IV-E Recipient from DCFS, among other acknowledgements.
-Jasper has been focused in Child Welfare for over seven years and is very passionate about meeting the needs of the families and children she serves.
+She is a two-year IV-E Recipient from DCFS, among other acknowledgements, and has been focused in Child Welfare for over eight years.
+She is very passionate about meeting the needs of the families and children she serves.
 At the BRCAC, Jasper works closely with our non-offending caregivers in an effort to gather information to assess the needs of the family, while supporting them after the traumatic event.
+Jasper continues to work diligently to offer support for the families of our community.
 Her motto is “to meet clients where they are, while restoring HOPE, one family at a time.”

-Dana Guilbeau is a freelance bookkeeper with over 14 years experience.
-She has worked with numerous companies and organizations throughout the Greater Baton Rouge area in a variety of different fields and industries.
-In addition to her regular bookkeeping services, she specializes in business start-up, accounting software training, business consultations and accounting error correction.
+Dana Guilbeau is a freelance bookkeeper with over 14 years of experience.
+She has worked with numerous companies and organizations throughout the Greater Baton Rouge area in a variety of different industries.
+In addition to providing regular bookkeeping services, she specializes in business start-up, accounting software training, business consultations and accounting error correction.

 Meet the Baton Rouge Children’s Advocacy Therapists